inthreedee/photoprism-transfer-album/README.md

 3. It scans the yml files in the Photoprism sidecar directory, attempting to find a matching filename.
 4. Once it finds a match, it pulls the photo's UID from the yml file.
 5. An API request is sent to the server to add that UID to the album.

-## Notes:

-- Because there are a lot of API calls involved (one for each file!) it's fastest to run this on the machine that is running PhotoPrism, but it will also work just fine if you run it on a local copy of your Google Takeout while accessing your PhotoPrism instance over the web.
-- This script should be pretty safe, it does no modifications of the filesystem, and only creates things in Photoprism using the API - likely worst case is, you have a bunch of broken albums you have to delete.
-That said, as always with strange scripts off the internet, use at our own risk, peek under the hood if you're concerned, etc.
-- Yes, this script parses JSON with `awk` and constructs JSON with bash loops.
-It works fine.
-There's a commented-out line to do most parsing with `jq` if it makes you feel better.